ReviewSignal/orderly-ape/README.md

     - Recommended: Use dedicated nodes for tests
     - Configure auto-scaling (recommended: min 3 nodes)

-    > **⚠️ Warning**: Ensure your cluster has sufficient resources.
-Each test run will create additional pods that require CPU and memory allocation.
+    > **⚠️ Warning**: Make sure you check the Kubernetes version at the top to know what version Orderly Ape has been tested up to.
+Installing newer versions may not work.

 4. **Connect to DigitalOcean Cluster**